×

 60+ Onomatopoeia in Spanish for Sound Effects and More

-Take animal noises as an example.
-The word “buzz” represents the noise a bee makes.
+Onomatopoeia—or, onomatopeya in Spanish—are words associated with sounds.
+Take animal noises as an example: The word “buzz” represents the noise a bee makes.

-But knowing these fun little words will help you better understand Spanish media—like TV shows, movies, songs and comic books—and spice up your study routine.
+Learning onomatopoeia in Spanish might not seem important at first, but knowing these little words will help you better understand Spanish media—like TV shows, movies, songs and comic books—and change up your study routine.

 Spanish Onomatopoeia for People